The N$^3$LO Twist-2 Matching of Helicity TMDs and SIDIS $q_\ast$ Spectrum: Twist-2 Matching of helicity TMDs

 \subsubsection{Space-like results in ${\overline{\text{MS}}}$}

-The space-like helicity dependent splitting functions were obtained in~\cite{Moch:2014sna,Moch:2015usa,Blumlein:2021enk,Blumlein:2021ryt,Blumlein:2022gpp}, by comparison we find all agreement except for the term with cubic color structure $d_{abc}^2$ for `sea' quark difference $N_f(\Delta P_{qq'}-\Delta P_{q \bar q'})$: \footnote{Our results agree at transcendental weight-4, but discrepancies appear for the weight-3 terms, indicating differences of $\gamma_5$ prescriptions between the one used in Ref~\cite{Moch:2015usa} and our tensor reduction prescription following~\cite{Ravindran:2003gi}. }
+The space-like helicity dependent splitting functions were obtained in~\cite{Moch:2014sna,Moch:2015usa,Blumlein:2021enk,Blumlein:2021ryt,Blumlein:2022gpp}, by comparison we find all agreement except for the term with cubic color structure $d_{abc}^2$ for `sea' quark difference $N_f(\Delta P_{qq'}-\Delta P_{q \bar q'})$: \footnote{Agreement is found at transcendental weight four, whereas discrepancies arise in the weight-three terms.
+The author is also grateful to the authors of Ref.~\cite{Behring:2025avs} for pointing out a typo in the $\zeta_2$ term in the \LaTeX{} output of this formula.
+Once corrected, the expression is in full agreement with the file \texttt{dPSLarin.m} accompanying the present work and with their independent calculations.}

 It's interesting to investigate the first moment of the helicity splitting functions, up to $\text{N}^{3}$LO we found

 These relations follow from the Adler–Bardeen theorem--ensuring the non-renormalization of the non-singlet axial anomaly in pure QCD~\cite{Adler:1969er}--and from the one-loop exactness of the singlet axial anomaly in QCD~\cite{Larin:1993tq}: